MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 **Collaborators-only**: Your fiscal budget need only include users that own data in Egnyte.
 Anyone that strictly engages as a collaborator in Egnyte (for example, they only share other users' content), do not have any data copied, and therefore do not incur a fee.

-**Setting permissions is free.** Users that strictly collaborate in Egnyte receive equivalent sharing permissions in Office 365 for free.
+**Setting permissions is free**.
+Users that strictly collaborate in Egnyte receive equivalent sharing permissions in Office 365 for free.

-### Data Ownership
+### Data ownership

 You must consider data ownership.
 If a user has only shared data, and absolutely no owned data, we transfer no files from Egnyte to Office 365 for that particular individual.